John IV of Portugal

-Dom John IV (João; 19 March 1604 – 6 November 1656), also known by the Portuguese as John the Restorer (João, o Restaurador), was the King of Portugal from 1640 until his death in 1656.
-He restored the independence of Portugal from Habsburg Spanish rule by terminating the 60-year-old Iberian Union in which Portugal and Spain shared the same monarch, and by establishing the House of Braganza on the Portuguese throne.
+Dom John IV (19 March 1604 – 6 November 1656), was King of Portugal from 1640 until his death in 1656.
+The grandson of Catherine, Duchess of Braganza, a claimant to the crown during the Portuguese succession crisis of 1580, he was proclaimed king in 1640 following the outbreak of the Portuguese Restoration War.

-Before becoming king, he was John II, the 8th Duke of Braganza.
-He was the grandson of Catherine, Duchess of Braganza, a claimant to the crown during the Portuguese succession crisis of 1580.
-On the eve of his death in 1656, the Portuguese Empire was at its territorial zenith, spanning the globe.
+This ended the 60-year-old Iberian Union with Spain, and put the House of Braganza on the Portuguese throne.
+By the time of his death in 1656, the Portuguese Empire had reached its maximum territorial extent.

 Early life

 John as an infant; Pedro Américo, 1879.

 John IV was born at Vila Viçosa and succeeded his father Teodósio II as Duke of Braganza when the latter died insane in 1630.
 He married Luisa de Guzmán (1613–66), the eldest daughter of Juan Manuel Pérez de Guzmán, 8th Duke of Medina Sidonia, in 1633.
 John was described as having blonde hair and an average height.